gethin101/GG-Battle-robot/README.md

 ---

-Remote PCB idea:
-- Female headers for the pico and the joystick so they are removable
-- Solder on 433 MHz transmitter
+**Remote PCB:**
+Solder:
+- Battery wires to copper pad
-- Solder on Boost converter
+- Boost converter
-- Solder on tac buttons
-- Solder on battery pack wires
+- Buttons
+- Joystick

+Headers:
+- Pico
+- RF module

 Remote PCB design:
 (I will create the actual PCB once I have the parts and the dimensions & footprints, etc)